 This semi-homemade Easy Carrot Cake Recipe is the recipe everyone will be begging you for.
-Find out what secret ingredient I use to add depth and richness to my cake!
+I have fooled everyone with this cake… it’s tastes 100% homemade, but I use a time saving (and flavor adding) trick… find out what secret ingredient I use to add depth and richness to my cake!

 I love this recipe for a couple big reasons:

 - It’s easy.

 - It’s got a lot of real ingredients and I did not have to break the bank to make it.